Olympic Motto: History, Evolution & More

 Olympic Motto

-Pierre de Coubertin, a French educator, and historian reintroduced the Olympics games in 1896.
+Pierre de Coubertin, a French educator, and historian reintroduced the Olympic games in 1896.
 The athletic games were held from April 6-15 and Coubertin went on to form the International Olympics Committee (IOC) to manage the Olympiad games.

 Original Olympic Motto

 The origins of the Olympic motto trace back to 1924.
 Baron Coubertin was determined to introduce sports in French Schools.
 Henri Didon, a Dominican priest was the inspiration behind the Latin motto “Citius, Altius, Fortius”.
 Didon was an avid sportsman and Coubertin’s close friend, he used the phrase to motivate his pupils.
 “Faster, Higher, Stronger” is the meaning of the Olympic Motto.
-The IOC introduced the Olympics games motto at the 1924 London Olympics.
+The IOC introduced the Olympic Games motto at the 1924 London Olympics.

 Olympic Slogan